Check out these surprising, interesting facts about Linux and its extensive use today. If there is anything to add, please share it in the comments.

 1. Linux Was Born as a Directory Name

-For those who don’t know, Torvalds originally named his kernel “FREAX” – a mix of “free”, “freak” and and “x” (as an allusion to Unix).
+For those who don’t know, Torvalds originally named his kernel “FREAX” – a mix of “free,” “freak,” and “x” (as an allusion to Unix).

-When his coworker Ari Lemmke, who was one of the volunteer administrators for the FTP server at the time, uploaded the kernel to the FTP site, he didn’t like the name when he created the subdirectory for the source code and renamed it to Linux, without asking Torvalds.
+When his coworker Ari Lemmke, one of the volunteer administrators for the FTP server, uploaded the kernel to the FTP site, he didn’t like the name when he created the source code subdirectory and renamed it Linux without asking Torvalds.

 2. Tux Was Named After Torvalds

-When it came to naming the mascot, Torvalds was unavailable, so the developers launched a contest to name the penguin while Linus wasn’t around.
+Torvalds was unavailable when it came to naming the mascot, so the developers launched a contest to name the penguin while Linus wasn’t around.

-Below is Torvalds’ favourite penguin picture, used as inspiration for Tux.
+Below is Torvalds’ favorite penguin picture, used as inspiration for Tux.

 James Hughes was the first person to call Tux, Tux.
 According to him, it was an acronym for Torvalds UniX.

 This communication contains the earliest documented attempt at naming “The Penguin.”

 Let’s name the penguin! (was: Re: Linux 2.0 really _is_ released..)

 Henning Schmiedehausen ([email protected])